-In connection with the Company's IPO in 2020, its board of directors adopted, and its stockholders approved, the 2020 Incentive Award Plan (the "2020 Plan"), which provides for the grant of stock options, including incentive stock options, or ISOs, and nonqualified stock options, or NSOs, restricted stock, dividend equivalents, RSUs, stock appreciation rights (SARs), and other stock or cash based awards to its employees, consultants and directors, and employees, consultants and directors of its subsidiaries.
-The board of directors or its Compensation Committee is authorized to grant stock-based awards under the 2020 Plan.

-An aggregate of 60.7 million shares of Class A and Class B common stock initially were available for issuance under awards granted pursuant to the 2020 Plan, which shares may be authorized but unissued shares, treasury shares or shares purchased in the open market.
-Shares may be issued under the 2020 Plan as either Class A or Class B common stock.
-Notwithstanding anything to the contrary in the 2020 Plan, no more than 300.0 million shares of common stock (either Class A or Class B common stock) may be issued pursuant to the exercise of incentive stock options under the 2020 Plan.
+In connection with the Company's IPO in 2020, its board of directors adopted, and its stockholders approved, the 2020 Incentive Award Plan (the "2020 Plan"), which provides for the grant of stock options, including incentive stock options, or ISOs, and nonqualified stock options, or NSOs, restricted stock, dividend equivalents, RSUs, stock appreciation rights (SARs), and other stock or cash based awards to its employees, consultants and directors.
+The board of directors or its Compensation Committee is authorized to grant stock-based awards under the 2020 Plan which may be issued as either Class A or Class B Common Stock.
+Notwithstanding anything to the contrary in the 2020 Plan, no more than 300.0 million shares of common stock (either Class A or Class B Common Stock) may be issued pursuant to the exercise of incentive stock options under the 2020 Plan.

-The number of shares available for issuance under the 2020 Plan will be increased by an annual increase on the first day of each calendar year beginning January 1, 2021 and ending on and including January 1, 2030, equal to the lesser of (A) 5% of the aggregate number of shares of Class A and Class B common stock outstanding on the final day of the immediately preceding calendar year and (B) such smaller number of shares as is determined by the Company's board of directors.
+The number of shares available for issuance under the 2020 Plan will be increased by an annual increase on the first day of each calendar year beginning January 1, 2021 and ending on and including January 1, 2030, equal to the lesser of (A) 5% of the aggregate number of shares of Class A and Class B Common Stock outstanding on the final day of the immediately preceding calendar year and (B) such smaller number of shares as is determined by the Company's board of directors.

-At December 31, 2020, 34.4 million shares were available for issuance under the 2020 Plan.
+At December 31, 2021, 53.4 million shares were available for issuance under the 2020 Plan.